hauptmedia/docker-mailcatcher/README.md

 # docker-mailcatcher

-This docker container can be use to receive emails via SMTP and route all incoming SMTP traffic to a single Mailbox which can be accessed via IMAP
+This docker container can be use to send emails via SMTP and route all incoming SMTP traffic to a single mailbox which can be accessed via IMAP.

+You can also access the mailbox via the webmail service which is exposed on port 80.

 ## Example Run